 Modern art is a term used in reference to works of art that were created, in approximately the period between the 1860s and the 1970s and also is used in regard to the philosophy and style of art produced in that time.

-Vincent Van Gogh, Georges Seurat, Paul Gaugin just to mention a few are the people who have always inspired your passion for modern art and without them, you would not own your extensive collection of your own work.
+Vincent Van Gogh, Georges Seurat, Paul Gaugin just to mention a few are the people who have always inspired your passion for modern art and without them, you would not own the extensive collection of your own work.
 If you are just starting out or you have always had your own collection of paintings, and you do not know where you could have them exhibited.
-After all, the curator told you that you needed to be established first, before they hang up your paintings.
-Well, there’s no need for you to hustle any more looking for places to have your art work viewed because the ART COMMUNITY, is here to help you out big time!
+After all, the curator told you that you needed to be established first before they hang up your paintings.
+Well, there’s no need for you to hustle any more looking for places to have your artwork viewed because the ART COMMUNITY, is here to help you out big time!

-You may not understand the distinction between these different kinds of modern art, and so we will explain them for you.
+You may not understand the distinction between these different kinds of modern art, and so we will explain them to you.

 Realism is a style of painting that shows the reality of what your eyes can only see.
 It can be used interchangeably with the term mimesis, illusionism or even verisimilitude.
 What this form of modern art does, is that it depicts subjects in a manner that they are not, thus creating the illusion.
 However, it could also refer to portraying the characters in the painting without leaving out their negative traits.
 Examples of illusionist visual arts that fall under Realism are Ancient Egyptian art.
 To summarize, we can say that Realism in an artwork is displayed wherever a subject has been well observed and depicted with accuracy.